Husky (tool brand)

 Husky is a line of hand tools, pneumatic tools, and tool storage products.
 Though founded in 1924, it is now best known as the house brand of The Home Depot, where it is exclusively sold.
-Its hand tools are manufactured for Home Depot by Stanley Black & Decker, Western Forge, Apex Tool Group, and Iron Bridge Tools.
+Its hand tools are manufactured for Home Depot by Western Forge, Apex Tool Group, and Iron Bridge Tools.
 Its slogan is "The toughest name in tools."
 Home Depot also carries a higher end line of tools marked Husky Pro.

-Husky hand tools were formerly manufactured exclusively in the United States but are now largely made in China and Taiwan.
 All Husky hand tools have a lifetime warranty.
 In the past, Home Depot had a program offering consumers an exchange of their broken Sears Craftsman or other brand of hand tool for a comparable Husky tool at no charge.
 This program has since been discontinued.

 History

 Husky Wrench was founded in Milwaukee, Wisconsin on January 29, 1924 by Sigmund Mandl, who had immigrated to the United States from Czechoslovakia.
 By 1928, Husky had established a significant collaboration with the J.H.
 Williams Tool Group, with Williams distributing Husky wrenches in its mechanic's tool sets.